altocodenl/cell/readme.md

    - Use missing results rather than existingValue === newValue to make updates.
 That is, remove results when a transitive dependency changes.

 - Language
+   - Test no-op put (that returns empty diff) and then execution continues
+   - Skip over equals in put
    - cell.respond
       - Add dependents/dependencies to only recalculate what's necessary.
    - @ if